Application Creation Guidelines

 Using Multiple Layouts

-When designing an application, consider spreading the design elements across multiple layouts.
+When designing an application, consider distributing design elements across multiple layouts.
 A carefully organised design element does not overwhelm the audience with too many options.
 It also allows structured grouping of related information and functions.
 As a rule of thumb, an application should have a limitation of six to ten layouts.

 Copying widgets can be very helpful.
 When a widget is copied, its settings and properties will be copied as well.
 This reduces the need to manually configure each copy of the widget.
-Using this feature is particularly useful if you are adding the same widget type in the one single layout during design phase.
+Using this feature is particularly useful if you are adding the same widget type in one single layout during the design phase.

 Using Tag Rules

 Tag rules provide a quick and simple way of targeting content playback to specific groups of players running the same application.
 By using player tags, playback of content in a media zone widget can be filtered.
 A tag rule can be applied to a specific content in a playlist or schedule.
-This eliminates the need to create the multiple applications catering for different sets of content.
+This eliminates the need to create multiple applications catering for different sets of content.